milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 Izumi: ". . .Okay.
 Let's give it a try."

 CH2_Emi: "Great!
-We should also change our location too.
-You spent most of your time here, so we should explore a different part of the park!"
+We should also change location too.
+You spent most of your time here, so it might also help if we head to a different part of the park!"

 CH2_Emi: "We can go to the waterfall I told you about earlier.
 It really is a nice place."